Razieleron/Eau-Claire-s-Salon/README.md

 * C#
 * HTML
 * Visual Studio
+* .Net Framework
+* Razor Framework

 ## Setup Instructions

 1. Clone this repo.

-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "MusicOrganizer".
+2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "HairSalon.Solution/HairSalon".
 3. In the command line, run the command "dotnet run" to compile and execute the console application.
+After you have built/run all of your dependencies, you can publish the application to the internet by typing dotnet watch run.
+This will open a web browser to LocalHost:5000 or Localhost:5001.
+From here you can interact with the application.
 Since this is a console application, you'll interact with it through text commands in your terminal.
 4. Optionally, you can run "dotnet build" to compile this console app without running it.

-## Test Instructions

-1. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's testing directory called "MusicOrganizer.Tests".
-2. In the command line, run the command "dotnet testrun" to run the tests.
-The results of running the tests will appear in the terminal.

 ## Known Bugs